calculator001-del/alx-system_engineering-devops/0x00-shell_basics/README.md

-command for absolute path name
+script for displaying the content